Last Updated: March 04, 2021

-The GRE Argument Essay is very important as it tests the ability of the students to take part in a presented argument, analyze it critically without letting their opinions get in the way.
-It also checks the reading and writing proficiency of the student by testing whether you are quick on grasping the underlying inadequacies, have the ability to present your discussion on why the argument is wrong with supporting examples flawlessly.
+The GRE Argument Essay is crucial as it tests the ability of the student to take part in a presented argument, analyze it critically without letting their opinions get in the way.
+It also checks the reading and writing proficiency of the student by testing whether they are quick on grasping the underlying inadequacies, or can present their discussion on why the argument is wrong with supporting examples flawlessly.

-- The validity of the argument and the analysis of its logical authenticity is the required objective of this section rather than whether you agree or disagree with the given claim.
+- The validity of the argument and the analysis of its logical authenticity is the required objective of this section.

-- Here, the author presents an argument with his supporting evidence and your task is to check how well or how poorly the presented argument has been reasoned.
+- The author will present an argument with his supporting evidence, and the task assigned is to check how well or how poorly the given argument has been reasoned.

-- Next analyze the given argument with the eye of a critique while giving importance to the following clues:
+- Analyze the given argument with the eye of a critique while giving importance to the following:

 - The evidence used by the author to help support the claim made in the essay.

-- All arguments provided in the GRE are imperfect in some way or the other, it is your job to identify these flaws and inadequacies present, use them to your advantage.
+- All arguments provided in the GRE are imperfect in some way or the other, the task is to identify these flaws and inadequacies and present them appropriately in the essay.

-- Come up with the alternative and missed out explanations to the presented argument without proving the conclusion to be wrong.
+- Come up with alternative explanations to the presented argument without proving the conclusion to be wrong.

-- Note down the changes which, if made, would make the argument provided more stronger, make the claim made more believable and logical.
+- Note down the changes which, if made, would make the argument provided stronger, make a claim made more believable and logical.

-- Arrange all of the above points from the introduction to the conclusion in your scratch paper in order and develop a rough draft.
+- Arrange all of the above points from the introduction to the conclusion in the scratch paper before typing out the original answer

-- A high scoring essay should start with a brief introduction explaining the arguments and the underlying evidences, followed by three to four body paragraphs focusing on the possible alternative explanations which overrule the identified flaws.
-An essay which concludes on a note of ambiguity which claims that the argument has one or more valid points but lacks adequate information which would have made the claim more believable.
+- Start with a brief introduction explaining the arguments and the underlying evidence, followed by three to four body paragraphs focusing on the possible alternative explanations which overrule the identified flaws.
+An essay that concludes on a note of ambiguity claims that the argument has one or more valid points but lacks adequate information which would have made a claim more believable.

 - Once the essay is complete, proof-read it to check for possible spelling errors and grammatical mistakes.